jupyterlab/extension-examples/log-console/log-messages/README.md

 For this extension, you need to require `ILoggerRegister` to search for the logger of the active notebook and `INotebookTracker` to obtain the active notebook.

-The first step is to obtain the active notebook's logger, for that purpose, you can use `loggerRegistry.getLogger()` which expects `source` as a parameter.
-The `source` parameter refers to the context's path of the active notebook and you can obtain it using `nbtracker`.
+The first step is to obtain the logger of the active notebook.
+You can use `loggerRegistry.getLogger()` which expects `source` as a parameter.
+The `source` parameter refers to the context's path of the active notebook and you can obtain it using the notebook tracker referenced as `nbtracker`.

 <!-- prettier-ignore-start -->
 ```ts